hashicorp/consul/website/source/docs/upgrade-specific.html.md

 The [`-raft-protocol`](/docs/agent/options.html#_raft_protocol) default has been changed from 2 to 3, enabling all [Autopilot](/docs/guides/autopilot.html) features by default.

 Raft protocol version 3 requires Consul running 0.8.0 or newer on all servers in order to work, so if you are upgrading with older servers in a cluster then you will need to set this back to 2 in order to upgrade.
 See [Raft Protocol Version Compatibility](/docs/upgrade-specific.html#raft-protocol-version-compatibility) for more details.
-Also the format of `peers.json` used for outage recovery is different when running with the lastest Raft protocol.
+Also the format of `peers.json` used for outage recovery is different when running with the latest Raft protocol.
 See [Manual Recovery Using peers.json](/docs/guides/outage.html#manual-recovery-using-peers-json) for a description of the required format.

 Please note that the Raft protocol is different from Consul's internal protocol as described on the [Protocol Compatibility Promise](/docs/compatibility.html) page, and as is shown in commands like `consul members` and `consul version`.
 To see the version of the Raft protocol in use on each server, use the `consul operator raft list-peers` command.